bambooforest/IntroDataScience_Spring_2022/2_writing_scientific_reports/README.md

 available](https://en.wikipedia.org/wiki/Open_source) for researchers to test.

-Let’s face it, most scientists are not properly trained computer programming and many in statistical analysis.
-In regard to studies on linguistic diversity, I wrote this in a commentary about [this paper](https://doi.org/10.1093/jole/lzv004) because the authors made some interesting claims, but did not publish the data and code for analysis, so it couldn’t be fact checked or reproduced (Moran 2016):
+Let’s face it, most scientists are not properly trained in computer programming and many are also not trained in statistical analysis.

+For example, in regard to several studies on linguistic diversity, I wrote this in a commentary about [this paper](https://doi.org/10.1093/jole/lzv004) because the authors made some interesting claims, but did not publish the data and code for analysis, so it couldn’t be fact checked or reproduced (Moran 2016):